BruceEckel/functional_error_handling/Functional Error Handling.md

-My thesis is that most of what we've been working towards in programming—whether we are aware of it or not—is about composability.
-And the first question this produces is: “What do you mean by that?”
-I’d argue that discovering the very definition of composability is part of this path, as we’ve seen different definitions depending on the programming language paradigm under scrutiny.
+> **Thesis**: *Most of what we've been working towards in programming—whether we are aware of it or not—is about composability.*

+The first question this produces is: “What do you mean by that?”
+Discovering the very definition of composability is part of this path, as we’ve seen different definitions depending on the programming language paradigm under scrutiny.

 Here’s the definition I put forward: